-Sopheon plc, the international provider of software and services that improve the return from innovation and new product development investments, announces its unaudited half-yearly financial report for the six months ended 30 June 2017 together with a business review and outlook statement for the remaining part of the current year.
+Sopheon plc, the international provider of software and services for Enterprise Innovation Management solutions, announces its unaudited half-yearly financial report for the six months ended 30 June 2018 together with a business review and outlook statement for the second half of the year.

 For Further Information Contact:

 Sopheon (LSE: SPE) partners with customers to provide complete enterprise innovation management solutions including software, expertise, and best practices, that enable them to achieve exceptional long-term revenue growth and profitability.
 Sopheon’s Accolade solution provides unique, fully-integrated coverage for the entire innovation management and new product development lifecycle, including strategic innovation planning, roadmapping, idea and concept development, process and project management, portfolio management and resource planning.
 Sopheon’s solutions have been implemented by over 250 customers with over 60,000 users in over 50 countries.
 Sopheon is listed on AIM, operated by the London Stock Exchange.

 1 EBITDA is defined in Note 3.
 2Revenue visibility is defined in Note 5.
 Sopheon® and Accolade® are trademarks of Sopheon.

 With 27 percent growth in revenues to $15.9m, the first half of 2018 continues a trend of rising first half performance building on $12.5m in 2017, $11.5m in 2016 and $8.4m in 2015.
 As previously reported we entered the period with a strong visibility tailwind thanks to a standout performance in the traditionally strong final quarter the year before.
 Delivery of this business made a substantial contribution to first half revenues, but commercial success also accelerated during the first half, with 29 license transactions including 9 new customers (2017: 28 and 6 respectively).